extrasalt/extrasalt.github.io/resume/resume.md

 ## Talk: From VMs to containers and Back again

-When Docker first came out and revolutionized the whole devops space, it seemed like containers were the future of workload isolation and virtual machines were all but dead before making a comeback.
 MicroVMs have been gaining traction since AWS released [Firecracker](https://github.com/firecracker-microvm/firecracker).
 In this talk, I explained how virtual machines fit into the modern Kubernetes bound infrastructure.
 I spoke about the evolution of VMs while comparing Linux containers to traditional VMs and to microVMs

-- Google Developer Group _January 2020_
-- Devday _January 2020_
-- Microsft Devengers _January 2020_
-- Go Community Meetup _February 2020_

 ## Podder